Let’s Understand Comparative Statement in Detail

 Steps To Prepare A Comparative Income Statement

-Firstly, specify absolute figures of items such as cost of goods sold, net sales, selling expenses, office expenses etc. relating to the accounting periods considered for analysis.
+Firstly, specify absolute figures of items such as cost of goods sold, net sales, selling expenses, office expenses, etc. relating to the accounting periods considered for analysis.
 These amounts are mentioned in Column I and Column II of the comparative income statement.

 2. Step 2

 Find out the absolute change in the items mentioned in the income statement.
 This is done by subtracting the previous year’s item amounts from the current year ones.
-This increase or decrease in absolute amounts are mentioned in Column III of the comparative income statement.
+This increase or decrease in absolute amounts is mentioned in Column III of the comparative income statement.

 3. Step 3

 Finally, calculate the percentage change in the income statement items of the current year relative to the previous year.
 This percentage change in items is mentioned in Column V of the comparative income statement.